 It's wedding time!
 Stinky bride and all!

-Fun fact: The scene in Home Alone where Kevin made his way into a church was filmed here.
+Fun fact: The scene in Home Alone where Kevin made his way into a church was filmed at this church.

 Venue: Trinity United Methodist Church, Wilmette, Illinois

 I didn't realize until after I saw these images that half of my guests weren't even at the ceremony.
-The weather had gotten so severe that most were not able to get to the church.
-That was such a bummer, but thankfully everyone managed to get to the reception.
+The weather had gotten so severe that most were not able to get to the church, but thankfully everyone managed to get to the reception.

-My husband wanted traditional (hence the big church), I did not, so the compromise were the spaces we used for the reception.
-We had dinner in this beautiful semi-circle shaped room that sat facing the Chicago River.
+My husband wanted a traditional wedding (hence the big church).
+The dinner portion of our reception took place in a semi-circle shaped room that sat facing the Chicago River.
 I used white linens, white china, gold Chiavari chairs and kept the floral low and neutral.
 He also wanted a super traditional wedding cake, so this was the cake I pieced together from a handful of images he had seen of other cake styles he liked.

 Our cake flavor: White cake with raspberry jam and crème brulee filling with vanilla buttercream icing.
 Drizzled on top with raspberry coulis and garnished with fresh berries. #divine